Sunday, December 22, 2024

 It’s important to note that the size of the vegetables you use can also affect the cooking time.
 Larger pieces will take longer to cook than smaller ones.
 To ensure that all the vegetables are cooked evenly, try to cut them into similar sizes.
 Additionally, if you prefer your vegetables to have a bit of crunch, add them towards the end of the cooking process.
 This will prevent them from becoming too soft and overcooked.

-See also Beef Stew Lacks Flavor
+See also Beef Stew Uber Eats

 The Importance of Browning Your Meat Before Cooking